From Sonic Retro

 In Sonic the Hedgehog Genesis: The Spin Dash is also present in Sonic the Hedgehog Genesis, a port of the original game to the Nintendo Game Boy Advance.
 It works much as it usually does, with the exception that while charging speed, Sonic remains vulnerable to damage.

-In Sonic the Hedgehog (2013): The Spin Dash is also present in Sonic the Hedgehog (2013), a port of the original game to iOS devices.
+In Sonic the Hedgehog (2013): The Spin Dash is also present in Sonic the Hedgehog (2013), a port of the original game to iOS and Android devices.
 It works much as it usually does, however it may not always be useful as the stages are not built for it.

 In 3D Sonic the Hedgehog: The Spin Dash is present in 3D Sonic the Hedgehog.
 It can be toggled off and on (which requires a game reset), and is on by default.
 For some reason, Sonic can still be damaged by collision with a moving Badnik while charging the move in this version.